-A Comprehensive Business Plan Outline for Small Business
+A Comprehensive Business Plan Template for Small Business

-Business plans are an important business start-up step for many small business owners, especially those who are pitching their business ideas to investors or credit institutions for funding.
-Because of the vastness of information, business plans can also be one of the most overwhelming parts of starting a business.
+Business plans are a challenging startup step for many small business owners who are pitching their business ideas to investors or credit institutions for funding.
+Because of the vastness of information, business plans can be one of the most overwhelming parts of starting a business.

 The executive summary is the first section of your small business plan that is typically written last.
-This section highlights at least one important statement from each of the other sections in your business plan, while also including basic information about your business such as your business name and location, description of your business and its products and/or services, your management team and mission statement.
+This section highlights at least one important statement from each of the other sections in your business plan, while also including basic information about your business such as your business name and location, description of your business and its products and/or services, your management team, and the company's mission statement.

 Products or Services